yet-another-user/pimpl/README.md

-In the domain of commercial large-scale software development the following design principles come to the fore:
+In the domain of commercial large-scale software development the following design principles become important:

-* API-centered design,
 * modularity, separation of concerns,
 * implementation hiding,
 * minimization of compilation and component dependencies,